 There have been many positive campaigns that have driven victims to speak up and hold perpetrators accountable such as the #metoo movement.
-However, unfortunately there is still an enormous amount of hateful abuse in which survivors are subjected to online and in person.
+However, unfortunately, there is still an enormous amount of hateful abuse in survivors are subjected to online and in person.

-For example, in Pakistan, it is not unusual for four Muslim men to testify for the rape victim.
+For example, in Pakistan, it is not unusual for four Muslim men to testify against a rape victim.
 Without these witnesses, the victim may face prosecution herself for adultery.
-The way in which sexual violence is dealt with in the justice system is so deeply rooted in patriarchal values and discourages women from reporting.
+The way in which sexual violence is dealt with in the justice system is so deeply rooted in patriarchal values and discourages women from reporting it.

 Rebuilding trust in the criminal justice system is an important step to holding abusers accountable.
 Yet while the persistent silencing of women’s experiences is still prevalent through rape culture, sexual violence will continue to disproportionately affect women around the world.

-There is a constant bombardment of the western beauty standard: white, slim, non-disabled and young.
-It is promoted heavily in mainstream media such as films, adverts, magazines, social media and more.
-This unrealistic beauty standard is racist, fatphobic, disablist and ageist.
-However, inevitably, these messages are internalised, and many women and young girls feel a certain amount of pressure to live up to this standard.
+There is a constant bombardment of the western beauty standard: white, slim, non-disabled, and young.
+It is promoted heavily in mainstream media such as films, adverts, magazines, social media, and more.
+This unrealistic beauty standard is racist, fatphobic, disabled, and ageist.
+However, inevitably, these messages are internalized, and many women and young girls feel a certain amount of pressure to live up to this standard.